-Conservation outcomes exist at three scales representing: (1) the globally threatened species within the hotspot; (2) the sites that sustain them (i.e. KBAs); and (3) the landscapes necessary to maintain the ecological and evolutionary processes upon which those sites and species depend.
+Conservation outcomes exist at three scales representing: (1) the globally threatened species within the region, (2) the sites that sustain them, and (3) the landscapes necessary to maintain the ecological and evolutionary processes upon which those sites depend.
 In defining outcomes at the species, site, and corridor levels, CEPF aims to identify targets that are quantitative, justifiable, and repeatable.
-CEPF and other participating funders will not try to achieve all of these targets through their funding, but its investment niche and strategy will address a subset of them based on the prioritization criteria presented in Annex 1.
+CEPF and other participating funders will not try to achieve all of these targets through their funding, but its investment niche and strategy will address a subset of them.